 .

-, this field id is not in address component list so by default the plugin won’t auto populate data to it.
-Now we’ll bind administrative_area_level_1
+, this field ID is not in the address component list so the plugin won't auto-populate data to it.
+To make the plugin auto-populate data (administrative_area_level_1

 'binding' => 'administrative_area_level_1', // returns 'Queensland'

-You can tell that field to use short version by prepending short:
+You can tell that field to use the short version by prepending the short:

 'binding' => 'short:administrative_area_level_1', // returns 'QLD'

-In case you have multiple “group” of address fields, such as address details for head office and address details for a company branch.
-In each group, there are an autocomplete address field.
-And it will autopopulate only fields in the group, e.g. the address for head office only populates the fields in the head office group, not in the company branch.
+In case you have multiple "groups" of address fields, such as address details for head office and address details for a company branch.
+In each group, there is an autocomplete address field.
+And it will auto-populate only fields in the group, e.g. the address for head office only populates the fields in the head office group, not in the company branch.

 In this case, please set another attribute 'address_field' => 'address_id'